-Both Bachelor and Master Mathematics and Bachelor and Master Applied Mathematics programmes are offered by University of Groningen.
+The Faculty of Science and Engineering not only offers Bachelor and Master Mathematics, but also Bachelor and Master Applied Mathematics programmes.
 The latter programmes are offered by the Faculty to emphasise the engineering profile of the Faculty, to promote engineering knowledge and skills in the northern part of the Netherlands and to attract students, who are specifically interested in applied aspects of mathematics.